reshufflehq/reshuffle-moviesanywhere-connector/README.md

 const titleData = await moviesAnywhereConnector.getTitleByEIDR(eidr)
 ```

-Get the title information associated with a given an EIDR ID, as specified by
+Get the title information associated with a given EIDR ID, as specified by
 the [EIDR API](http://eidr.org/documents/EIDR_2.1_REST_API.pdf).

 ##### <a name="getTitlesByStudio"></a>Get titles by studio action